 Hexavalent chromium compounds are a key ingredient in coatings used to rust-proof steel.
 They also happen to be carcinogenic.
 Researchers, therefore, have been looking for non-toxic alternatives that could be used to keep steel items from corroding.
 Recently, scientists from the University at Buffalo announced that they have developed such a substance.
 It’s a varnish that incorporates graphene, the one-atom-thick carbon sheeting material that is the thinnest and strongest substance known to exist.

-« Back to Graphene used to rust-proof steel
+Read the full article: Graphene used to rust-proof steel